 Manufacturers will be able to notify owners of existing AOBRDs if their devices are capable of being updated to meet ELD requirement through software updates.
-These updated devices must be certified and registered by the manufacturers on the FMCSA ELD registration page.
+These updated devices must be self-certified and registered by the manufacturers on the FMCSA ELD registration page.

 ELD Compliance Requirements

 To be included on FMCSA’s list of compliant ELDs, each ELD must:

 - Be self-certified as compliant by the provider; and

 - Be registered with FMCSA.

 An ELD can include portable ELDs and mobile devices – so long as it fully meets the technical specifications, and is certified and registered.

 If FMCSA finds that an ELD listed on its website does not comply with the technical specifications, FMCSA may initiate removal of an ELD model or version from its list by providing written notice to the ELD provider stating:

 - The reasons that FMCSA proposes to remove the model or version from the FMCSA list; and

 - Any corrective action that the provider must take for the ELD model or version to remain on the list.